Cocks and BryanThe Northumbrian Bagpipes

 More Pipemaking information to be added

 This list has been compiled as a guide to members.
 Reference to any commercial product or supplier should not be considered an endorsement.
 It should not be regarded as complete or definitive.
-Any additional information or corrections are welcome and should be sent to either email@example.com, or the Secretary (see below).
+Any additional information or corrections are welcome and should be sent to either firstname.lastname@example.org, or Julia Say (see below).

 Prospective pipemakers should make use of the various search engines (e.g. Google) to find suppliers.
 Local model shops can supply brass tubing and rods for ferrules, drone valves, square section tubing for composite reed bodies and aluminium alloy tubing for reed staples.
 Aeromodelling shops also supply silicone-plastic tubing (16-20mm i.d) for bellows pipes.
 NB commercial brass rod from model shops may not be strong enough for keys.
 See Metal below.